Fine-Tuning Language Models to Know What They Know: Experimental Analysis

 \subsection{Cross-Lingual Evaluation}

+Metacognitive alignment in LLMs does not necessarily have to be fully language-agnostic.
+A model may fail to answer a translated question for reasons unrelated to metacognition, such as weaker language understanding or poorer keyword retrieval in that language.
+However, if the improvement induced by ESMA were driven primarily by language-surface bias, the learned alignment would be expected to collapse when the same evaluation is conducted in non-English prompts.
+Such a result would suggest that ESMA exploits English-specific fluency, lexical priors, or generalization from the exposure to direct and meta prompt pairs in English, rather than improving the model's ability to assess whether relevant knowledge is internally available.

-While not a prerequisite, if ESMA enables an LLM to acquire awareness of its own knowledge and generate answers based on this awareness, it is possible that this capability persists across different languages.
-To investigate this possibility, the model was evaluated using Chinese, Korean, and Spanish from the MKQA benchmark \cite{mkqa}, which consists of identical QA pairs translated into multiple languages.
-The ESMA models used in this evaluation were trained on the TriviaQA training set (as presented in \cref{tab:overall-result}) and evaluated on MKQA without further modification.
+To examine this possibility, the model was evaluated using Chinese, Korean, and Spanish from the MKQA benchmark \cite{mkqa}, which consists of parallel QA pairs across multiple languages.
+The ESMA models used in this evaluation were trained only on the English TriviaQA training set, as presented in \cref{tab:overall-result}, and were evaluated on MKQA without further modification.

-\cref{tab:multilingual-performance} illustrates variations in metacognitive ability across languages under the Original and ESMA setting.
-Metacognitive performance was strongest in Spanish, followed by Korean and Chinese, indicating significant language-dependent disparities.
-However, models applying ESMA demonstrated a substantial improvement in $d_{\rm{type2}}'$ compared to the Original baseline.
-This suggests that the metacognitive capabilities developed through ESMA represent a cognitive improvement that transcends the primary language used during training.
-This further confirms that ESMA functions as intended, enabling the LLM to reference its internal knowledge state and apply it to answer generation across diverse contexts.
+As shown in \cref{tab:multilingual-performance}, ESMA improved $d'_{\rm type2}$ over the Original baseline across all three non-English languages.
+This result suggests that the improvement is not merely a consequence of English-specific prompt priors or surface-form patterns.
+Rather than proving fully language-agnostic metacognition, the cross-lingual evaluation serves as a complementary check against language-surface bias.
+The transfer to non-English prompts further implies that ESMA induces a change of the model's functional ability to align self-reports with answer correctness, at a level deeper than English-specific lexical or prompt-surface patterns.